Beth Shean Leonitis

 Excavation: Excavated

-Excavators: Dan Bahat (1970-1972)
+Excavators: Dan Bahat (1970-1972).

 Main Finds: Small room with no columns.
 Mosaic with menorah and animals.
 Greek and Aramaic inscriptions.

-Inscriptions: Aramaic (Naveh 1978: 77-79), Greek (Roth-Gerson 1987: 41-43)
+Inscriptions: Aramaic and Hebrew (Naveh 1978: 77-79; CIIP V/2: 1760-1763), Greek (Roth-Gerson 1987: 41-43; CIIP V/2: 1762-1766).

-Mosaics: Yes
+Mosaics: Yes.

 Site Condition: Nothing to see at the site.
 The mosaic is on display at the Hecht Museum, University of Haifa.